cleentfaar/CLSlackBundle/Resources/doc/installation.md

 ## Step 4) Configure the default API token to use (optional)

+If you don't have an API token yet, follow this link: [https://api.slack.com/web](https://api.slack.com/web).
+It takes you to the Slack API site which (if you are logged in, then scroll down) lets you generate an API token for your account.

 The bundle tries to make sending payloads to Slack a little easier by letting you define the API token to use beforehand.

-NOTE: This is not required; you can still choose to leave the configuration empty and pass the API token of your choice to the `ApiClient` instance directly.
+**NOTE:** Setting the token beforehand is not required; you can still choose to leave the configuration empty and pass the API token of your choice when sending a payload: `$apiClient->send($payload, 'your-token-here')`.

 Here is an example:
 ```yaml